CodeSeoul/nodejs-course/lesson5/README.md

 > Almost all Node.js applications, no matter how simple, use streams in some manner.

 ## What are Streams?

-Streams can be readable, writable, or both
+Streams can be readable, writable, or both.

+### Streams vs Arrays

+You can think of streams ab being like arrays, but...
+- Arrays: having data distributed *over space*
+- Streams: having data distributed *over time*

 ## Types of Streams
 There are four fundamental stream types within Node.js